rozodru/NEDM/PROGRESS.md

 - **Comprehensive input support** including gaming and gesture capabilities
 - **Robust build system** with proper dependency management

-NEDM is now a **fully-featured modern Wayland compositor** with excellent application compatibility, integrated desktop UI, wallpaper support, and comprehensive configuration options.
-The next phase focuses on integrating the configuration system with the implementations, advanced features, and performance optimization to provide a complete desktop experience.
+NEDM is now a **fully-featured modern Wayland compositor** with excellent application compatibility, integrated desktop UI with working status bar and wallpaper, comprehensive protocol support, and complete configuration system.
+All major functionality is working correctly with proper UI rendering and protocol implementation.

 ## 🚧 Current Issues & Debugging (Session 2)